sansyrox/kasper_music_player/README.md

 # youtube_cli_flask

+## History
-<p> This is a custom media server created using flask and vlc to allow youtube streaming via terminal.</p>
-<p>This server even works on less powerful devices like RaspberryPi.</p>
+<p> This project started as a custom media server created using flask and vlc to allow youtube streaming via terminal in search of creating a server even worked on less powerful devices like RaspberryPi.</p>

+## RoadMap
+<p>Currently as for Stage I expect to make a "music.youtube.com" like app that works in India too and plays only mp3 music incorporating Youtube Suggestion too using Youtube API's or scrapping if required. </p>

+## Installation
+* Just use the command `pip3 install requirements.txt ` to install the dependecies

+* And use ` python3 server.py ` to start the server.